XinRC/CS-1134/lecture13/README.md

 </div>

-In python, they are also known as dictionaries.
-They are a collection of key-value pairs who follow the following rules:
+In python, a type of "map" data type that we are used before are **dictioniaries** They are a collection of key-value pairs who follow the following rules:

 - Each key must be unique
 - Each key maps to exactly one value